Hadzabe Bushmen Dagota Tribes Lake Eyasi Cultural Day Trip

 * They smoke a lot of pot tobacco, even young boys

-* There is an estimated only 1,000 Hadza left around Lake Eyasi
+* There are an estimated 1,000 Hadza left around Lake Eyasi

-* In general Hadza tribe is nonmaterialistic and lives almost entirely free of possessions
+* In general, the Hadza tribe is non-materialistic and lives almost entirely free of possessions

 * The Hadza tribe has lived the same way, unencumbered by the outside world, for 10,000 years

-* The Hadza tribe is the world’s last hunter-gathering group in Africa that is collecting 95 % of their diet from wild foods
+* The Hadza tribe is the world’s last hunter-gathering group in Africa that is collecting 95 % of its diet from wild foods

 * The Hadzas live a very free life.
 They don’t grow food, raise no livestock, and survive strictly by hunting antelopes, baboons, birds, and buffaloes

 * The Hadza live in homesteads which are dotted through the Bush, in groups of 20 or so Hadza.
-These homesteads are not owned by any one group, each group will stay in one place for a few months, and then when the game is scarce they move on to a new boma, and at some point in the future other Hadza take their place in the old one
+No single group owns these homesteads; each group will remain in one place for a few months, and then, when game is scarce, they move to a new boma.
+At some point in the future, other Hadza take their place in the old one

 Hadzabe Bushmen Dagota Tribes Arusha Cultural Day Trip Prices

-Hadzabe Bushmen Dagota Tribes Arusha Cultural Day Trip Rates Includes:
+Hadzabe Bushmen Dagota Tribes Arusha Cultural Day Trip Rates Include:

-Bottle Water while on safari + Enjoy a box lunch while you travel + Visit the Hadzabe and Datoga Village + Hadzabe Bushmen village entry fees, service charge, and taxes + Professional English-speaking guides at Hadzabe Bushmen village + Pick-up from your hotel in Arusha or Karatu and drop-off to your hotel & Professional English speaking driver guides.
-All are experts in African wildlife, culture, and tour guiding, many of whom speak other European languages
+Bottle of water while on safari + Enjoy a box lunch.
+At the same time, you travel + Visit the Hadzabe and Datoga Village + Hadzabe Bushmen village entry fees, service charge, and taxes + Professional English-speaking guides at Hadzabe Bushmen village + Pick-up from your hotel in Arusha or Karatu and drop-off to your hotel & Professional English-speaking driver guides.
+All are experts in African wildlife, culture, and tour guiding, and many also speak other European languages.

 Notes: